 7 of the Healthiest Foods You Should Be Eating But Aren't

 If you want to get the most nutritional bang for your buck, the best deals are "superfoods."
-These nutritional superstars are far more plentiful in nutrients than they are in calories and research has shown they deliver health benefits.
-Your superfood consumption probably already includes many nutrient powerhouses—like bananas, eggs and broccoli—and maybe even some exotic ones (acai, anyone?).
+While there's no real definition of a superfood, at EatingWell, we think of them as foods that are nutrient-dense (and there are many of them).
+Nutrient-dense foods are more plentiful in nutrients than they are in calories and research has shown they deliver health benefits.
+Your superfood consumption probably already includes many nutrient powerhouses—like bananas, eggs and broccoli—and maybe even some more unique ones (acai, anyone?).

 Check out: 10 Everyday Superfoods